-Okay, I know the title sounds a little too melodramatic but that’s exactly what happened — I was drenched and cold when I visited Taiwan’s National Palace Museum.
-Well, it’s not that it was anyone’s fault really.
-It just so happened that it was raining cats and dogs that day, so our planned leisurely visit to this famous museum turned out to be quite a challenge.
+I know the title sounds a little too melodramatic but that’s exactly what happened — we were was drenched and cold when we visited Taiwan’s National Palace Museum.
+Well, it’s not that it was anyone’s fault, really.
+To be clear, it just so happened that it was raining cats and dogs that day, so our planned leisurely visit to this famous museum turned out to be quite a challenge.
 (I had to explain.
 Haha!)

-So, our visit to Taipei’s National Palace Museum was part of our hop-on-hop-off bus tour of the city via the ever-reliable KKDay (we booked HERE).
-The itinerary would take us to various areas in the city and Ian and I were just so excited.
+Our visit to Taipei’s National Palace Museum was part of our hop-on-hop-off bus tour of the city via the ever-reliable KKDay (we booked HERE).
+Based on our itinerary, we would visit various areas in the city.
+Obviously, Ian and I were just so excited.
 This was our very first time in Taipei and everything seemed so interesting and electrifying.
-So, we were really looking forward to this tour (especially when we learned that we were going to be on a double decker.
+So, we were really looking forward to this tour (especially when we learned that we were going to be on a double-decker.
 Haha.)

 But to cut the long story short, yes, it started to rain the moment our bus started running.
 Initially, we thought that it wouldn’t really matter since we were visiting museums and other important structures that day and we both had our umbrellas with us.
 Why would we care about a bit of rain, right?
 Wrong!
-Before we even reached our first stop, the rain had elevated to torrential level.
-The type where no one would be able to get on or off the bus without getting wet (even with an umbrella.)
+Before we even reached our first stop, the rain had elevated to the torrential level.
+In case you’re wondering what that is, it’s the type where no one would be able to get on or off the bus without getting wet (even with an umbrella.)

 Several blocks later, and just minutes before our scheduled stop, the rain slowed down.
 Amazing!